jayavardhan22/Tableau-PowerPlant-Analysis-Visualisations/README.md

 5. **How has renewable energy capacity changed year by year, and which years saw the most growth or decline?**

 ## 📊 Dashboard Preview
 !
-Refer the pptx file.
+Refer the pptx file uploaded in CA01-Data_Visualisation-Tableau 2.

 ## 🌍 Live Tableau Dashboard
 🔗 (https://public.tableau.com/app/profile/jayavardhan.premnath/vizzes)  ]